greg-js/arch-wiki-md-repo/wiki/_content/english/Sound system.md

 	[http://www.alsa-project.org/](http://www.alsa-project.org/) || present in stock kernel

 *   **[The Open Sound System (OSS)](/index.php/OSS "OSS")** — An alternative sound architecture for Unix-like and POSIX-compatible systems.
 OSS version 3 was the original sound system for Linux and is in the kernel, but was superceded by ALSA in 2002 when OSS version 4 became proprietary software.
 OSSv4 became free software again in 2007 when 4Front Technologies released its source code and provided it under the GPL.
-Does not support as wide a variety of hardware as ALSA, but does better for some.
+OSS does not support as wide a variety of hardware as ALSA, but does better for some.

 	[http://www.opensound.com/](http://www.opensound.com/) || [oss](https://aur.archlinux.org/packages/oss/)